 What else should I watch?

-If you prefer DC characters like Batman, Superman and Wonder Woman then I'm afraid you're going to have to wait until a Justice League film arrives.
-But Nolan's Dark Knight trilogy (5) is the other side of Marvel's movie coin - it's darker, grittier and so very serious but equally impressive movies to watch, enjoy and love.
-Superhero fans have never had things so good...
+If you prefer DC characters like Batman, Superman and Wonder Woman then I'm afraid you're going to have to accept that DC films are a long way behind their Marvel counterparts in terms of box office takings and quality.
+But Nolan's Dark Knight trilogy is the other side of Marvel's movie coin - it's darker, grittier and so very serious but equally impressive movies to watch, enjoy and love.
+Superhero fans have never had things so good.